Gabosaure/EnablonInstaPic/README.md

 # EnablonInstaPic
-Simple applicatin that display instagram pictures from a specific account
+Simple applicatin that display instagram pictures from a specific account.

-Made with IntelliJ Community
+Made with IntelliJ Community.

-Using :
-  Glide
-  Retrofit
+Application is using a MVVM architecture, based on a single model InstaPic.

+The repository retrieves the information about the specific account from the Instagram APIs through a Retrofit class.